MicrosoftDocs/defender-docs/defender-endpoint/mac-jamfpro-policies.md

 ---
 title: Set up the Microsoft Defender for Endpoint on macOS policies in Jamf Pro
-description: Learn how to set up the Microsoft Defender for Endpoint on macOS policies in Jamf Pro ms.service: defender-endpoint
+description: Learn how to set up the Microsoft Defender for Endpoint on macOS policies in Jamf Pro. ms.service: defender-endpoint
 author: YongRhee-MSFT
 ms.author: yongrhee